|

 We have recently demonstrated that acetylation of histones, and associated changes in gene expression, are responsive to glucose availability in a manner dependent on ATP-citrate lyase (ACL), a metabolic enzyme that cleaves mitochondria-derived citrate to produce acetyl-CoA in the nucleus and cytoplasm.
 Hence, histones can be modified in a manner responsive to nutrient availability, potentially influencing multiple chromatin-dependent processes.
 A major current focus of the lab is to elucidate the mechanisms through which ACL regulates acetylation and its impact on signaling and gene expression, using cancer and metabolic cell types and mouse models.
 A second area of interest is in understanding the role of the hexosamine biosynthetic pathway in regulating metabolism and growth.
 The hexosamine pathway is a branch of glucose metabolism that produces UDP-N-acetylglucosamine (UDP-GlcNAc), a donor substrate used in the production of several types of glycans, including N-linked glycans.
 Many cell surface and secreted proteins are modified co-translationally by N-linked glycosylation, and these glycoproteins can be influenced by metabolic state through glucose flux into the hexosamine pathway.
 Changes in the function and surface expression of glycoproteins can impact tumor growth by altering cancer cells’ interactions with their environment, including their ability to respond to growth factors and acquire nutrients.
 We are currently investigating how the hexosamine biosynthetic pathway is regulated in cancer cells and its impact on cancer cell growth and proliferation.
 Selected Publications

-04. Wellen KE, Fucho R, Gregor MF, Furuhashi M, Morgan C, Lindstad T, Vaillancourt E, Gorgun CZ, Saatcioglu F, Hotamisligil GS Coordinated regulation of nutrient and inflammatory responses by STAMP2 is essential for metabolic homeostasis.
-Cell.
-2007 May 4;129(3):537-48.
-PMID: 17482547.
+01. Wellen KE, Fucho R, Gregor MF, Furuhashi M, Morgan C, Lindstad T, Vaillancourt E, Gorgun CZ, Saatcioglu F, Hotamisligil GS: Coordinated regulation of nutrient and inflammatory responses by STAMP2 is essential for metabolic homeostasis.
+Cell 129(3): 537-48, May 2007.

-05. Wellen KE, Hatzivassiliou G, Sachdeva UM, Bui TV, Cross JR, Thompson CB.
-ATP-citrate lyase links cellular metabolism to histone acetylation.
-Science.
-2009 May 22;324(5930):1076-80.
-PMID: 19461003.
+02. *Wellen KE, *Hatzivassiliou G, Sachdeva UM, Bui TV, Cross JR, Thompson CB: ATP-citrate lyase links cellular metabolism to histone acetylation.
+Science 324(5930): 1076-80, May 2009.
+Notes: *Both authors contributed equally to this work.

-07. Wellen KE, Lu C, Mancuso A, Lemons JM, Ryczko M, Dennis JW, Rabinowitz JD, Coller HA, Thompson CB.
-The hexosamine biosynthetic pathway couples growth factor-induced glutamine uptake to glucose metabolism.
-Genes Dev.
-2010 Dec 15;24(24):2784-99.
-PMID: 21106670.
+03. Wellen KE, Lu C, Mancuso A, Lemons JM, Ryczko M, Dennis JW, Rabinowitz JD, Coller HA, Thompson CB: The hexosamine biosynthetic pathway couples growth factor-induced glutamine uptake to glucose metabolism.
+Genes & Development 24(24): 2784-99, December 2010.

 Lab Personnel